SAP-samples/teched2022-DA264/exercises/ex1/README.md

 * VISIT (Date of the visit associated to this claim)
 * DRUG_NAME (Drug name for the claim)

-The second dataset, DRUG.csv, is the flat file you retrieved on the main page of this hands-on and this file contains a list of drugs which are supported by this insurance company.
+The second dataset, DRUG__##.csv, is the flat file you retrieved (and renamed) and saved to your desktop.
+This file contains a list of drugs which are supported by this insurance company (where ## is your user number).

 It contains 6 fields:
 * ORIG_PRODUCT (Non split entry)